 Many drivers are surprised to learn that a conviction for reckless driving can lead to a criminal record.
-Unlike lessor motor vehicle charges of speeding and travelling too fast for conditions, a conviction for reckless driving can lead to a jail sentence of up to 30 days.
+Unlike lesser motor vehicle charges of speeding and traveling too fast for conditions, a conviction for reckless driving can lead to a jail sentence of up to 30 days.
 In addition, it will result in a suspension of your driver's license.
-If you have been charged with reckless driving, it is important that you understand the potential ramifications of a conviction for reckless driving.
+If you have been charged with reckless driving, it is important that you understand the potential ramifications of a conviction.

 Examples of Traffic Cases

-At the Danbury law firm of Riefberg, Smart, Donohue & NeJame, P.C., our lawyers help clients deal with traffic matters.
-We defend them against traffic charges that include:
+At Riefberg, Smart, Donohue & NeJame, P.C., our lawyers help clients deal with traffic matters.
+We defend them against traffic charges that include the following: